lucymkang/hana_apparel/README.md

 # Link to the live website: **link**

-# HTML, CSS, Bootstrap, React, DATABASE were used
+HTML, CSS, Bootstrap, Javascript, React were used

-# 2 features?

-# Additional Features to add in the future
+Additional Features to add in the future

 - auth, payment

-# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).